olichwiruk/task-manager/README.md

 A sample task management application built with Rust, showcasing server-side rendering and a clean architecture design.

+## Live Demo

+Check out the [live demo](https://task-manager.olichwir.uk/) to see the application in action.

 ## Tech Stack

 - **Backend**: Rust with Axum web framework